 - Find the ‘Groceries’ menu or equivalent on the home page – this is often presented as a drop-down menu

 - Keep following the categories to find the item you wish to order e.g. Groceries > Fruit & Vegetables > Fresh Vegetables > Broccoli, Cauliflower & Cabbage

 - Select the item you want to order and click ‘Add’ to add it to your basket.
 You can set the quantity (either by number of packets or by quantity/weight with loose produce).

 - Once you’ve finished selecting all your groceries, click ‘Proceed to Check-Out’ or equivalent.

 - Make your payment to purchase your groceries.

 - You’re done!
 Now it’s just a case of waiting for your food to arrive right to your doorstep.

-Look out for special offers and discounts listed on the website so you can make sure you’re not missing out on any great deals.
+Look out for special offers and discounts so you can make sure you’re not missing out on any great deals.